Long Term Care Ombudsman (Advocacy for residents in long term care facilities)

 North Carolina's Long Term Care Ombudsman Program consists of an Office of the State Long Term Care Ombudsman and 16 Offices of the Regional Long Term Care Ombudsman that are housed in Area Agencies on Aging across North Carolina.
 Long Term Care Ombudsmen assist residents of long term care facilities in exercising their rights and attempt to resolve grievances between residents/families and facilities.

 The regional ombudsmen help support the efforts of Adult Care Home and Nursing Home Community Advisory Committees (N.C.G.S.
 131E-128 and 131D-3).

 The services provided by the Ombudsman Program include:

-- give guidance on such matters such as powers of attorney, living wills and guardianship.
+- Give guidance on matters such as powers of attorney, living wills and guardianship.

-- Investigating and assessing matters to help families, residents and families resolve concerns and problems.
+- Investigating and assessing matters to help families and residents resolve concerns and problems.
 Common areas of complaints include:

 - Inadequate medical and personal services being provided to residents such as problems with medication, nutrition and personal hygiene.